That old phrase “The best things in life are free” doesn’t apply to travel rewards cards.

 - JetBlue: Both the JetBlue Plus Card and the JetBlue Business Card get you and three companions on the same ticket a first checked bag free on all flights.
 Both cards have a $99 annual fee.

 - United Airlines: The United Explorer Card gets you and one companion on the same ticket a free checked bag – and its $95 annual fee is waived for the first year.
 Use the new United Quest Card, and you’ll get not one but two free checked bags for yourself and one companion.
 The Quest Card has a $250 annual fee.

 Do you take just two domestic flights a year with a checked bag?
 Or do you plan to this year – or next?
 The savings on bags alone can easily outweigh the annual fee on these cards.
 Travel with family or friends, each with their own bag?
 Those savings can quickly compound.

 Let’s say you’re a loyal Delta flyer.
 At $30 each way to check a bag, two round-trip flights would cost you $120.
 The Delta SkyMiles® Gold American Express Card would make those bags free.
-Best of all, its $99 annual fee is waived for the first year – you won’t pay that fee until your second year with the card begins.
+Best of all, it has a $0 introductory annual fee the first year, then it’s $99 after that.
 Either way, you’re coming out ahead – and that’s before you consider earning a big stash of miles.

 There’s no clearer example of why it’s so critical to do the math when it comes to credit cards and fees.
 Is it fun paying annual fees?
 Of course not.
 We wish these perks came free.
 But no-annual-fee airline cards like the Delta SkyMiles® Blue American Express Card or the Citi AAdvantage MileUp Card won’t get you a free bag.